 Working at a smaller firm allowed me to work in both audit and tax.
-If you went into the big four, you had to pick: Are you going to audit or are you going to tax?
+If you went into the Big 4, you had to pick: Are you going into audit or are you going into tax?

-There was also a yearly chopping block.
-After busy season, about March or April, the bigger companies would let a bunch of people go.
-And they’d cycle that out every year.
-So, going into it, I realized that if you went into the Big Four, or even the second tier firms, you’d go through the season and have to deal with that vicious cycle.
+After busy season, the bigger companies would let a bunch of people go.
+So, going into it, I realized that if I went into the Big 4, I’d go through the busy season and have to deal with that vicious cycle.